Skip to Navigation

 Director since 1981

--Mr. Bauer is the Chairman and Chief Executive Officer of Gentex Corporation, and he has held that position for more than five years.
+--Mr. Bauer is the Chairman and Chief Executive Officer of Gentex Corporation.
 Mr. Bauer serves on the Company's Executive Committee.
 As a founder of the Company, Mr. Bauer offers the Board of Directors a vast wealth of knowledge and experience which comes with over 35 years of dedicated service to the Company.
 Mr. Bauer not only understands the industries in which the Company operates, but also has been integrally involved in the operational, engineering, administrative and financial aspects of the Company for his entire tenure.
 Mr. Bauer is the named inventor on a number of the Company’s patents as well.

 Director since 1992

---Mr. Mulder has served as a director of the Company since 1992 and was most recently elected as a director by the Company's shareholders in 2010.
-Mr. Mulder was the Vice President-Customer Relations of the Company from February 2000 to June 2002.
-Previously, he was Senior Vice President-Automotive Marketing of the Company from September 1998 to February 2000.
-Prior to September 1998, he was Vice President- Automotive Marketing of the Company for more than five years.
+--Mr. Mulder has served as a director of the Company since 1992 and was elected as a director by the Company's shareholders in 2010.
+Mr. Mulder served as Vice President of Customer Relations at Gentex from February 2000 to June 2002.
+Previously, he was Senior Vice President of Automotive Marketing at Gentex from September 1998 to February 2000.
+Prior to September 1998, he was Vice President of Automotive Marketing at Gentex for more than five years.
 Mr. Mulder has affirmatively been identified as an independent director by the Board of Directors.
 In addition to his overall understanding of the Company's primary industry and familiarity with the Company's core business principles, he also possesses intimate knowledge of selling to automotive original equipment manufacturers ("OEMs") and has over many years enjoyed close relationships with relevant decision makers at the Company's customers.

 Director since 2000

---Mr. Sotok has served as a director of the Company since 2000 and was most recently elected as a director by the Company's shareholders in 2010.
+--Mr. Sotok has served as a director of the Company since 2000 and was elected as a director by the Company's shareholders in 2010.
 Mr. Sotok was Executive Vice President and Chief Operating Officer of Prince Corporation (manufacturer of automotive interior parts that was acquired by Johnson Controls in 1996) from October 1977 to October 1996.
-Mr. Sotok was a director of Clarion Technologies, Inc. during 2005, 2006 and 2007.
+Mr. Sotok was a director of Clarion Technologies, Inc. from 2005-2007.
 By virtue of his former executive position at a large automotive interior parts supplier, Mr. Sotok has a thorough understanding of the global automotive industry and what it takes for automotive suppliers to be successful, especially the operational and administrative aspects of automotive suppliers.
 Mr. Sotok’s 17 years of experience in manufacturing management at General Electric also provide the Board with additional manufacturing experience to draw upon.

 Director since 2003